cezarovici/GolangSandbox/03_ProjectCreator1/README.md

 ```

 In the specified path will be created `folder1` with  `subfolder1`   &    `subfolder2` as his children <br> `subfolder2` will the father of `subsubfolder1` <br><br>
-We can even go backwards    `subfolder3`    will be created also in     `folder1`
+We can even go backward `subfolder3`    will be created also in     `folder1`